inferno280/Criminal-Recognition/README.md

 npm start
 ```

-## Whatsapp Bot
+## Whatsapp <a name="whatsapp-bot"></a>
 It is developed to instantly get and manage criminal records via whatsapp.
 It requires a keyword to initiate the bot and login password are used for accessing the bot and then the image is send and the bot responds it by comparing it through existing criminal records(face_encodes, name, crime, station).

-## Installation Bot
+## Installation
 To install the project dependencies, run the following commands:
 <br>

-Install all the client dependencies
+Install all the nodejs dependencies
 ```bash
 cd Whatsap-Bot/
 npm i
 ```

-Install all the server dependencies
+Install all the python dependencies
 ```bash
 cd Whatsap-Bot/
 pip install -r requirements.txt
 ```

-## Usage Bot
+## Usage
 Start the Project by running the following command:
 ```bash
 cd Whatsap-Bot/Client

 npm start
 ```

+## Sponsors <a name="sponsors">

+### Auth0
+It is used for creating login panels which also provides other platforms login authentication like Google, Github etc.

+### Orkes
+It helps in making of API requests more smooth and convenient using its workflows and tasks.